-This elixir, aphrodisiac and star of Chinese myth also is an Up North native and still sprouts in our forests.
+This elixir, aphrodisiac and star of Chinese myth is also an Up North native and still sprouts in our forests.
 Foraging the magical root helped Northern families survive the Depression.
-How much longer will ginseng survive poachers and forest encroachers?
+But how much longer will ginseng survive poachers and forest encroachers?

 Charlie Sheneman’s bright blue eyes, still keen after 80-some years, scan the Antrim County hillside with expertise.
 “Look,” he says, his voice rising in excitement, “there’s one.”
 He points to a small, nondescript green plant crowning just a few inches above the rich Northern peat.
 Back in the ’30s, when Charlie foraged the woods for a living, this plant was common, and he bets there’s more of it around here.
 He’s right: Just over there, under the blackberry bramble, is a “four-pronger”—a plant with four leaves.
 “See?” he says.